VLM-3R: Vision-Language Models Augmented with Instruction-Aligned 3D Reconstruction

+VLM-3R retains the generality of VLM architectures such as \cite{zhang2024llavanextvideo} while not requiring additional depth or 3D maps as input.
+It integrates geometric and camera-view encodings via a geometry encoder and visual features via a visual encoder from the input video, then fuses these signals with language representations..

-\paragraph{3D Reconstructive Tokenization.} Many existing Video LLMs, such as LLaVA and its successors, primarily focus on aligning visual encodings from pre-trained image encoders (e.g., CLIP) with the text latent space.
-Consequently, they often fall short in capturing detailed scene geometry at scale.
-To imbue our Video LLM with robust 3D geometric understanding for our VLM-3R framework, we adopt the pre-trained CUT3R model~\cite{wang2025continuous} as a core component for 3D reconstructive tokenization.
-CUT3R processes monocular video frame-by-frame: each incoming image $I_t$ is first passed through an image encoder, $f_{\text{enc}}$ (e.g., a Vision Transformer), to extract initial feature tokens $F_t$.
-Subsequently, these tokens $F_t$, along with a learnable pose query token $z$ and the previous recurrent state $s_{t-1}$, are processed by a transformer-based decoder module, $f_{\text{dec}}$.
+\paragraph{3D Reconstructive Tokenization.} VLM-3R adopts the pre-trained CUT3R model~\cite{wang2025continuous} as a core component for 3D reconstructive tokenization.
+CUT3R processes monocular video frame-by-frame: each incoming image $I_t$ is first passed through an image encoder $f_{\text{enc}}$ (e.g., a Vision Transformer) to extract feature tokens $F_t$.
+Subsequently, these tokens $F_t$, along with a learnable pose query token $z$ and the previous recurrent state $s_{t-1}$, are processed by a transformer decoder $f_{\text{dec}}$.
 This two-stage operation yields the updated state $s_t$, context-aware image tokens $F_t'$, and pose-related output tokens $z_t'$, as formulated below:

-Following this, dedicated prediction heads utilize these enriched tokens ($F_t'$ and $z_t'$) to output 3D point maps $P_{\text{map}_t}$ and the relative camera pose (ego-motion) $\mathcal{T}_t$.
-Rather than directly fusing explicit point clouds -- which can be sparse, non-uniformly sized across frames, and challenging to encode -- we leverage the implicit latent representations.
-Specifically, the enriched feature tokens $F_t'$ and the camera view tokens $z_t'$ (derived from $f_{\text{dec}}$) collectively serve as our rich \textit{3D reconstructive tokens}, compactly encoding the observed 3D geometry and camera perspective.
+Following this, dedicated prediction heads utilize these enriched tokens ($F_t'$ and $z_t'$) to output 3D point maps $P_{\text{map}t}$ and the relative camera pose (ego-motion) $\mathcal{T}_t$.
+Note that CUT3R produces metric-scale point maps and camera pose estimates, rather than outputs in a normalized scale~\cite{wang2024dust3r,wang2025vggt}, which reduces the difficulty of spatial instruction alignment.
+Rather than directly fusing explicit point clouds, which can be sparse, non-uniformly sized across frames, and challenging to encode, we leverage the implicit latent representations.
+Specifically, the enriched spatial tokens $F_t'$ and the camera view tokens $z_t'$ (derived from $f_{\text{dec}}$) collectively serve as our rich \textit{3D reconstructive tokens}, compactly encoding the observed 3D geometry and camera perspective.
 To ensure consistency in the number of tokens generated by the visual and these reconstructive (spatial) encoders, input images are resized to a standard size (e.g., $432 \times 432$ pixels).
 During subsequent model training, the weights of both the pre-trained visual encoder and the CUT3R-based spatial encoders ($f_{\text{enc}}$, $f_{\text{dec}}$) are frozen.